AdaCore/gpr/doc/gpr_user_guide/source/managing_sources.rst

 How source discovery works
 ==========================

-When a project is loaded, GPRbuild scans every directory listed in ``Source_Dirs`` and collects all files whose extensions match the active languages.
+When a project is loaded, GPR tools scan every directory listed in ``Source_Dirs`` and collects all files whose extensions match the active languages.
 For Ada, the default extensions are ``.ads`` (specs) and ``.adb`` (bodies); for C, ``.c`` and ``.h``; and so on.